 If someone has knowledge of a fixed game (not an unusual occurrence, especially in countries such as Singapore and Albania), it is highly unlikely that this person will go around and shout all around social media about that and sell such information for 20 EUR.

-- People selling “Premium Picks” on games from top leagues with superficial analysis.
-Well, you can surely do better by reading the Sky Sports website!
+People selling “Premium Picks” on games from top leagues with superficial analysis.
+Well, you can surely do better by reading sports websites.

 Although gambling is tax-free for the bettors in the UK, in countries like Germany, punters have to pay taxes for profits.
 Check your local legislation to avoid huge fines.

 Best sports betting sites for beginners in the UK